rhewbecca/harmony-game/README.md

 ### HARMONY:
 The content of the games concerns the harmonic part of music, in particular the recognition of notes and scales.
 This can be extended to other aspects.
 ### INPUT METHODS:
-The game "Guess Note" allows you to choose different input methods to give answers: a traditional four-guesses template, a little beautiful keyboard and even a microphone!
+The game "Guess Note" allows you to choose different input methods to give answers: a traditional four-guesses template, a little beautiful onscreen keyboard, a MIDI device and even a microphone!
 ### PITCH RECOGNITION:
-If you choose your mic as input method you can see a real-time frequency spectrogram
+If you choose your mic as input method you can see a real-time frequency spectrogram and capture your answer.
+You can play an instrument or sing the note or whistle!

 # Structure